-Target spending $300M for pay raises, sick leave; donating $10M to virus causes
+Target spending $300 million on pay raises, sick leave; donating $10 million to virus causes

 Target’s moves are among a number of temporary wage increases and bonuses announced by grocery chains, Walmart and Amazon in recent days aimed at acknowledging the stress and risk their front-line workers have been under and will continue to face in coming weeks.

 Target also announced that it would be giving $10 million toward relief efforts related to COVID-19, its largest ever donation to a specific disaster.
-That amount includes $1 million to a Target employee fund to assist workers impacted by the coronavirus.
+That amount includes $1 million to a Target employee fund to assist workers affected by the coronavirus.

-CEO Brian Cornell will donate an additional $1 million to this fund by selling some of his Target shares.
+Cornell will donate an additional $1 million to this fund by selling some of his Target shares.

-On Thursday, Walmart, which employs 1.5 million workers in the U.S., said it would give spend $550 million on bonuses of $300 to full-time hourly workers and $150 to part-time employees.
+On Thursday, Walmart, which employs 1.5 million workers in the U.S., said it would spend $550 million on bonuses of $300 for full-time hourly workers and $150 for part-time employees.

-Cub, Jerry’s Foods and Kowalski’s have instituted $2 per hours raises for at least the next couple weeks.
+Cub, Jerry’s Foods and Kowalski’s have instituted $2 per-hour raises for at least the next couple of weeks.
 Lunds & Byerlys is giving additional bonuses of $500 to full-time workers and $200 to part-time workers.

 Like many other retailers, Target also has reduced its store hours to allow time for employees to restock shelves and sanitize stores.

-It’s also placed some quantity limits on some items in particular high demand and has amended its paid sick leave and absenteeism policies in light of the pandemic.
+It’s also placed quantity limits on some items in particularly high demand and has amended its paid sick leave and absenteeism policies in light of the pandemic.